aliencube/open-chat-playground/docs/upstage.md

         --connector-type Upstage
     ```

-   Alternatively, if you want to run with a different model, say [solar-pro](https://developers.upstage.ai/docs/apis/chat), other than the default one, you can specify it as an argument:
+   Alternatively, if you want to run with a different model, say [solar-pro2](https://console.upstage.ai/docs/models/solar-pro-2), other than the default one, you can specify it as an argument:

     ```bash
     # bash/zsh
     dotnet run --project $REPOSITORY_ROOT/src/OpenChat.PlaygroundApp -- \
         --connector-type Upstage \
-        --model solar-pro
+        --model solar-pro2
     ```

     ```powershell
     # PowerShell
     dotnet run --project $REPOSITORY_ROOT/src/OpenChat.PlaygroundApp -- `
         --connector-type Upstage `
-        --model solar-pro
+        --model solar-pro2
     ```

 1. Open your web browser, navigate to `http://localhost:5280`, and enter prompts.